OwenDa/portfolio-3/README.md

 <br/><br/>
 </details>

-## Fixes
+## Issues
-A number of fixes were applied during development; however, one fix of paricular interest applies to the code block below.
+Various fixes were applied during development as small issues arose; however, one issue of paricular interest applies to the code block below.
 When the user is prompted to input the number of subjects in a particular sample, this input is passed to a validation function which must establish that the input:
 + is not blank
 + is not stated as a negative number
 + is not a decimal number that cannot be resolved into an integer, e.g. "7.2"
 + is not a string that cannot be resolved into an integer, eg. "five" or "g"
 + is not less than 5

 Function code is shown below.
 Note that `error_dict` contains error messages that can be reused throughout the project.
 For example, `{error_dict['blank_input']}` retrieves the error message relevant to blank data.
+This structure is to allow for re-use of recurring messages but also to facilitate reuse in the case of future scaling.

     `if qty == "":
         raise TypeError(f"{error_dict['blank_input']}")
     if "-" in qty:
-        raise ValueError("Enter a single, positive number, eg. 7 or 128.")
+        raise ValueError(f"{error_dict['negative_number']}")
     try:
         float_qty = float(qty)
     except Exception: